SandeepJala94/HackUMass2017/README.md

 4. The data is then passed to another python script where it is cleared of any extraneous data such as *urls* or special characters.
+'
+North NNP
+Korea NNP
+knew VBD
+exactly RB
+what WP
+President NNP
+Obama NNP
+was VBD
+going VBG
+to TO
+do VB
+'

 Data
 ====